 The older models had problems, especially the ones with the turbo, and not to mention that the turbo expires after a specific time, it has a life cycle, and they aren’t easy to maintain.
 A little negligence can cause a lot of damage.

 Overall, the Chevy Cruze can be a smart buy, but there are some things to consider.
 First of all, that’s the fact that the Cruze has a decent expected mileage of 210.000 miles.
+Most Chevrolet vehicles are generally considered inexpensive to maintain and the Cruze is no exception.

 This is a respectable number overall, showing that the Cruze, in general, isn’t a lemon.
 However, its competition (Civic, Elantra, Corolla) has shown to achieve much higher mileage making the Cruze look much less appealing.